cognitect-labs/vase/docs/your_first_api.md

 arrive as a JSON entity body.
 The `#vase/transact` interceptor gets the contents of the body's `payload` parameter.
 That parameter will be a sequence of maps, where each map gets passed to the `#vase/transact` action.

-Suppose you have a JSON payload posted to your endpoint like:
+Just as an example, suppose you created a JSON payload posted to your endpoint like:

 ```json
 {"payload":